-Primary Research Advisor: Once you have selected a Primary Research Advisor and formally joined his or her group, he or she should be consulted about your program of study.
-The Primary Research Advisor will serve as your supervisor, teacher, and mentor at each stage of degree completion.
+Primary Research Advisor: Serves as your supervisor and mentor at eacj stage of degree completion.
+Once you have selected a Primary Research Advisor and formally joined their group, they should be consulted about your program of study.

-The Department’s Faculty Graduate Advisor, who is appointed by the Dean of the Graduate Division on the recommendation of the Department Chair, deals with all graduate matters affecting the Department and represents the Department in dealings with the Graduate Division.
+Appointed by the Dean of the Graduate Division on the recommendation of the Department Chair, deals with all graduate matters affecting the Department and represents the Department in dealings with the Graduate Division.
 The Faculty Graduate Advisor serves as chair of the Area Advisors Committee and may be consulted for academic advising throughout your program of study.
-Forms and petitions requiring the signature of the Departmental Graduate Advisor must be signed by Professor de Vries.
+Forms and requiring the signature of the Department Graduate Advisor must be signed by the faculty graduate advisor.

-The Staff Graduate Program Advisor helps in the recruitment of new graduate students, degree evaluations and progress checks, personal counseling and referral, and career resource guidance.
-The Staff Advisor is the first point of contact for all graduate students in need of advising and provides assistance with graduate program administrative tasks.
-You should inform the Staff Advisor of leaves, oral exam scheduling, final defense scheduling, concerns or conflicts, and any other questions or issues that may arise during your studies.
-The Staff Graduate Program Advisor also serves as the Student Affairs Manager, responsible for the operation and development of all DCB student affairs.
+The Staff Advisor is the first point of contact for graduate students advising and provides assistance with graduate program administrative tasks, including degree evaluations and progress checks, referral, and career resource guidance.
+You should inform the Staff Advisor of leaves, milestone/exam scheduling, concerns or conflicts, and any other questions or issues that may arise throughout your program of study.